 - Performing Activities of Daily Living (ADL’s) such as dressing, grooming, and transferring from bed to wheelchair to help PALS begin a productive day.

 The map below shows general locations for where we are currently helping families living with ALS in their homes.
 If you are interested in helping one of these families, please let us know.
 Our volunteers help families with meals, running errands, yard projects, home projects, and visiting with them.

 Contact: Sarah Hayden 704-332-1929 ext.
 806

 Home Life for PALS is a resource provided on the Joe Martin ALS Foundation YouTube channel to provide answers to home care questions.
 This video series demonstrates how to provide range of motion and how to provide care for those with Lou Gehrig's disease and who have physical disabilities.

-The Joe Martin ALS Foundation's mission is to empower families as they face the challenge of living actively with ALS by providing free home care and other services at no cost.
+The Joe Martin ALS Foundation's mission is to empower families as they face the challenge of living actively with ALS by providing home care and other services at no cost.